Q&A With A Recall Representative From Health Canada

 Expert tips, stories and support straight to your inbox.

-Aneesa Bhanji is a Bachelor of Journalism student at Toronto Metropolitan University.
-She is passionate about storytelling, graphic design and media production.
-During her free time, she loves exploring new food spots in Toronto.
+Aneesa Bhanji is a multimedia journalist and content writer based in Toronto.
+She is passionate about covering lifestyle, health and community stories.
+During her free time, she loves exploring new food spots in the city.